-In terms of college education, Nampa is nearly on par with the US average for all cities of 21.84%: 17.99% of adults 25 and older in Nampa have a bachelor's degree or advanced degree.
+The percentage of adults in Nampa who are college-educated is close to the national average for all communities of 21.84%: 17.99% of the adults in Nampa have a bachelor's degree or advanced degree.

 The per capita income in Nampa in 2010 was $16,385, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $65,540 for a family of four.

 Nampa is a very ethnically-diverse city.
 The people who call Nampa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nampa residents report their race to be White, followed by Asian.
 Nampa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.18% of the city’s residents.
 Important ancestries of people in Nampa include English, Irish, Scottish, and Swedish.